dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

-If foreign code is designed for use with multiple threads, then it is valid for it to use the synchronization facilities of the Dylan library (by calling back into Dylan, to invoke the Simple Threads Library synchronization functions).
+If foreign code is designed for use with multiple threads, then it is valid for it to use the synchronization facilities of the Dylan library (by calling back into Dylan, to invoke the Threads Library synchronization functions).
 Alternatively, it may use its own methods for synchronization, provided that these are not incompatible with the methods provided by the operating system.
 This is valid whenever it has